cashewe/llun/README.md

 ### Rule Guide

-The following describes each rule that can be set by Llun. full descriptions can be found in the rule files (`/src/data/rules`)
+The following describes each rule that can be set by Llun. full descriptions can be found in the rule files (`/src/data/rules`).
+When picking rules it may be tempting to simply turn them all on, but do be aware that older LLM models can become overwhelmed and unreliable when provided too much context - pick the subset of rules you think will most impact the long term success of your products.

 #### LLUN01: Single Responsibility Principle
 Each class, function, or module should have one clear responsibility and one reason to change.